KeatonTech/Fashion-Language/README.md

 #### Current Size

-As more and more companies go "mobile first", file size is becoming a more important consideration for web developers.
-Javascript libraries certainly won't break the bank, but they do usually need to be loaded before the page can display at all, so every kilobyte counts.

-Currently, the Javascript generated by Fashion is around 10 - 20kb, depending on the complexity of the Fashion document.
-The core runtime code is about 7.5 kilobytes, and grows from there based on what functions are used and how many dynamic / individualized properties there are.
-This kind of optimization means that your complete Fashion-generated code will likely be significantly smaller than most standard Javascript libraries, even though it contains both the library and your app's style logic.
-With some better minification techniques, this could get even smaller.
+The Fashion compiler currently runs upwards of 100kb, which is very large for a Javascript library.
+Luckily, it was never meant to be included on production sites.
+The code it generates, which includes both library functions and all of the interactivity you've defined for the page, generally runs about 20 - 30kb, or more depending on the complexity of the site.
+The compiler goes to great lengths to ensure that no unnecessary code is added to the production page, so simple sites that don't use many of Fashion's more advanced features could be as small as a few kilobytes.